 - having flat feet, high arches, or tight calf muscles

 - age, as plantar fasciitis is especially common in people between the ages of 40 and 60 years

 - being pregnant or overweight, which puts more pressure on the feet

 - having certain medical conditions, such as arthritis

-- wearing high heeled shoes regularly
+- wearing high-heeled shoes regularly

-Some research notes that about
+Research notes that about

 Shoes also provide varying levels of shock absorption to reduce the impact of walking on very hard surfaces.
 This feature may be especially important for people with plantar fasciitis.